-The Achilles tendon connects the back of the heel to the leg muscles of the calf.
-It allows you to flex your ankle, thus enabling you to walk, run, jump and walk on your toes.
-The scientific name for the Achilles tendon is the calcaneal tendon.
-The human body has many tendons that allow us to move.
-The Achilles tendon is the largest, thickest and strongest of all the tendons in the body.
-It is subject to supporting all of your body weight, and during strenuous activities, it may be responsible for handling up to three to five times your normal weight.
+The Achilles tendon, also called the calcaneal tendon, connects the back of the heel to the leg muscles of the calf.
+It allows a person to flex the ankle, allowing him to walk, run, jump, and walk on the toes.
+The human body has many tendons that allow people to move, but this one is the largest, thickest, and strongest.
+It may need to support all of the body's weight, and during strenuous activities, it may be responsible for handling up to three to five times a person's normal weight.

-The most common injuries to the Achilles tendon are tendonitis and a tendon rupture.
-Tendonitis of the Achilles tendon is an inflammation of the tendon characterized by soreness, stiffness, general pain and localized fatigue.
-Tendonitis is usually caused by overuse or misuse of the tendon, but can be due to many different factors.
-Tendonitis progressively worsens if it is not treated.
+The most common injuries to the tendon are tendinitis and a tendon rupture.
+Tendinitis is an inflammation of the tendon characterized by soreness, stiffness, general pain, and localized fatigue.
+It is usually caused by overuse or misuse of the tendon, but it can be due to many different factors.
+Tendinitis progressively worsens if it is not treated.

-A ruptured Achilles tendon is a partial or complete tear of the tendon.
+A ruptured Achilles tendon is a partial or complete tear of the tissue.
 When this happens, a person will experience excruciating pain and be completely unable to move the foot in the case of a complete tear.
-A ruptured Achilles tendon is most common in athletes who quickly increase their physical exertion and in non athletes who suffer an accident.
+A ruptured tendon is most common in athletes who quickly increase their physical exertion and in non-athletes who suffer an accident.

-The Achilles tendon is named for a mythological hero in Homer’s Illiad, a famous ancient Greek epic poem.
+This tendon is named for a mythological hero in Homer’s Illiad, a famous ancient Greek epic poem.
 As a baby, a warrior named Achilles was bathed by his mother in a magical river that promised immortality.
-Achilles became virtually invincible except for his ankle.
+He became virtually invincible except for his ankle.
 Because his mother grasped his ankle as she dangled him in the water, this part of his body remained unexposed and vulnerable.
-A fatal wound to Achilles' tendon in a battle for Troy was the cause of his demise.
+A fatal wound to Achilles' tendon in a battle for Troy was the cause of his death.